ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 For courses with a Final Exam, students must verify the date of the Final Exam on Bear Tracks when the Final Exam Schedule is posted.

 Grades are unofficial until approved by the Department and/or Faculty offering the course.

+The scores shown on Canvas are not accurate.

 **Midterm Dates**